It’s time to end the disability inequality crisis.

 In America, 98% of companies think that inclusion is important.
 Yet only 4 out of 10 people with disabilities in the US have a job.

-Fifty percent of companies operating in the OECD countries would rather pay a fine than fulfilling the requirement, as written in the law, to include people with disability.
+Fifty percent of companies operating in the OECD countries would rather pay a fine than fulfill the requirement, as written in the law, to include people with disability.

 Over 54% of global boards have never had a conversation about disability.

-The World Health Organisation estimates that there are one billion people (that’s 15%, or one in seven of us) in the world currently living with a disability.
-While diversity and inclusion are slowly becoming mainstream in the world of business, disability diversity and inclusion continues to remain a minority issue.
-Unconscious bias and stigma, misconceptions around costs of inclusion, and leadership awareness are just some of the reasons disability continues to sit at the fringes of the business landscape.
+The World Health Organisation estimates that there are 1.3 billion people in the world currently living with a disability.
+While gender, racial and ethnic diversity and inclusion are creeping up the business agenda, disability diversity and inclusion continues to remain a minority issue.